Webhooks

 Dedicated IPs

-The options for specifying Dedicated IPs will only appear when a Custom Domain has been configured for your site.
+The options for specifying Dedicated IPs only apply when a Custom Domain has been configured for your site.
 If your site has dedicated IP addresses, you may choose whether the Files.com platform will use those dedicated IP addresses to send webhook requests.
-You may wish to enable this for simplifying networking rules for the webhook listener(s).
+You can enable this to simplify networking rules for the webhook listener(s).
 If you do not have dedicated IP addresses, or you disable this option, then requests to your listener URLs originate from one of Files.com's default pool of IP Addresses.

 Custom Headers

-You can define your own Headers to be sent along with the webhook request.
+You can define your own Headers to be sent with the webhook request.
 The user-agent

 header will be set to "Files.com Webhook" by default; you can override user-agent